 The truth is, the bad guys spend ALL of their time trying to figure out how they can exploit vulnerabilities in systems so they can turn them into money-making opportunities.

 Cyber security basics used to be pretty simple -- patch your workstations, have a firewall, and get rid of old out-of-date equipment.

 It's Time to Protect Against the Unknown

 It's not enough these days to only protect yourself against known threats -- you need to defend against unknown threats.
-That means that your security mix now needs to include Threat Detection and Response (TDR) software, current patches, endpoint protection software, managed firewalls, password management tools, and the retirement of all unsupported software.
+That means that your security mix now needs to include Endpoint Detection and Response (EDR) software, current patches, endpoint protection software, managed firewalls, password management tools, and the retirement of all unsupported software.

 There are many more things that could be done, but if you step up your security level to meet the new baseline, when the bad guys come jiggling the knob to see if they can open the door, they’ll move on to look for an easier target.

 In the coming months, we’ll be rolling out our new baseline security tools to all of our clients that don’t already have the enhanced software suite.
 The cyber crime landscape has changed and what organizations need to do to meet growing risks has changed too.

 No one can 100% guarantee that you won’t have a cyber event, but with these tools and good cyber security process, we will do our best to keep our clients safe.

 Marty Kaufman is Founder and President of Accent Computer Solutions, Inc., a Southern California-based innovator in IT thinking.
 He got his start in the world of Big Data as Manager of Information Systems for General Dynamics.
 He earned his B.S. degree in Computer Information Systems from California Polytechnic University, Pomona in 1985 and started Accent Computer Solutions as a consulting firm in 1987.
 He has spent his entire career researching and implementing Information Technology strategies and processes to help his clients reduce the cost and risk of IT.